-A shelf with bins to hold socks, pajamas, scarves, and even sweaters is a great way to add additional storage to a smaller room.
+3. Installing a floating shelf with bins to hold socks, pajamas, scarves, and even sweaters is a great way to add additional storage to a smaller room.

-Hang as many clothes as you can in your closet and remove a dresser or two in your bedroom.
+4. Hang as many clothes as you can in your closet and remove a dresser or two in your bedroom.
 This will really open things up and help to keep your bedroom tidy and free of clutter.

 No matter what you do to organize, remember to label each container so that you know where everything goes.
 This will greatly eliminate clutter if you are always putting your things away.

 Step #8.
-Jewelry
+Accessories